Inside Job (2010 film): Reception

+Favorable response

 The film was met with critical acclaim.
 On review aggregator website Rotten Tomatoes, it holds an approval rating of 98% based on 148 reviews, with an average rating of 8.2/10; the site's "critics consensus" reads: "Disheartening but essential viewing, Charles Ferguson's documentary explores the 2008 Global Financial Crisis with exemplary rigor."
 On Metacritic, the film has a weighted average score of 88 out of 100 based on 27 critics, indicating "universal acclaim", and, in 2011, Jason Dietz of Metacritic ranked the film as the best film yet made about the "ongoing financial crisis".

 Roger Ebert described the film as "an angry, well-argued documentary about how the American housing industry set out deliberately to defraud the ordinary American investor".
 A. O. Scott of The New York Times wrote that "Mr. Ferguson has summoned the scourging moral force of a pulpit-shaking sermon.
 That he delivers it with rigor, restraint and good humor makes his case all the more devastating".
 Logan Hill of New York magazine characterized the film as a "rip-snorting, indignant documentary", noting the "effective presence" of narrator Matt Damon.
 Peter Bradshaw of The Guardian said it was "as gripping as any thriller", and also noted the influence of Michael Moore on the film, which he described as "a Moore film with the gags and stunts removed".
+Duane Byrge of the Hollywood Reporter said it deserved a "triple-A rating," writing: "'Inside Job' is no talking-heads drone.
+It's a lively, droll and acidic shakedown of the insiders who perpetrated this crisis."
+Kenneth Turan of the Los Angeles Times hailed the documentary as a "powerhouse" that presents its complex subject matter with "cinematic verve."

 The film was selected for a special screening at the 2010 Cannes Film Festival.
 A reviewer writing from Cannes characterized it as "a complex story told exceedingly well and with a great deal of unalloyed anger".

+Critical response

+In 2010, economist Gene Epstein, writing for Barron's, criticized the documentary for presenting an incomplete and biased view of the 2008 financial crisis.
+While acknowledging elements of truth in the narrative about Wall Street greed, Epstein argued that it failed to adequately explore the proactive role of government policy in the crisis, particularly the influence of Fannie Mae and Freddie Mac.

+Shawn Levy of The Oregonian rated the film B−, writing: "Whether the film's anatomy and analysis of the crash are accurate, they haven't been rendered in a way that's genuinely worth paying contemporary movie ticket prices to learn about it."